Introduction

 Dylan Eastman

-Most garage slabs only receive a minimum of sealer when originally poured.
+Most garage slabs only receive a minimum of sealer when initially poured.
 So years of storage and spills really take their toll.
-Plus the natural porosity and chalkiness of concrete makes it almost impossible to keep really clean.
+Plus the natural porosity and chalkiness of concrete make it almost impossible to keep really clean.
+Epoxy coating the floor is not only an easy weekend DIY but it is also a great way to help keep your work zone inviting and clean for years to come.

 Dylan Eastman